 - News and research.
 Having access to CommSec's team of trusted analysts is a huge positive for traders looking to gain an edge in their share trading decision making.

 - Data and monitoring tools.
-CommSec's data and monitoring tools including company profiles, releases and market alerts are second to none.
+CommSec's data and monitoring tools including company profiles and releases, while market alerts are second to none.

 - Access to WebIRESS isn't free.
-Unfortunately the popular piece of charting software isn't included in a basic CommSec account.
-However, it can be added for a monthly fee or by completing a minimum number of trades.
+Unfortunately the popular live data charting software isn't included in a basic CommSec account.
+However, it can be added for a monthly fee or by completing a minimum number of trades per month.

 - Register interest

 - Download trading platform and mobile app